MeldCE/wp-gallery-hierarchy/README.md

 ### Image Selection

-Gallery Hierarchy allows you to select individual and/or use filters to select the images you want to include.
+Gallery Hierarchy allows you to select individual images and/or use filters to select the images you want to include.
 The image selection string (the id attribute) should be a comma-separated list of image ids and filters.